cheny19/nanopore/README.md

 nanopore
 ========
-*For long error prone reads, use BLAST or BLASR or LAST for alignment*
+*For long error prone reads, use BLAST or BLASR or LAST for alignment.*

+a